 - A state of complete disorder.

 - I was at sea when he started discussing quantum physics during dinner.

 - When the teacher asked him a question about the subject, he was at sea.

 - Even the judge was at sea listening to the unreasonable requests from the plaintiff and his lawyers.

 - A medical professional sometimes gets a case that would put him at sea, at such time he would himself recommend a second opinion.

-It comes from the times when navigation equipment was not available and the sea men who ventured out were literally confused about which direction they were headed.
+It comes from the times when navigation equipment was not available, and the seamen who ventured out were literally confused about which direction they were headed.
 Assumptions were made basis a lot of variants.
 While some of these assumptions were right, most were not.
 This would cause disorder in the journey and unnecessary delays.
-If a ship could not see any land then there was a very real danger of that ship being lost forever.
-The phrase has been in use since the 1700’s with the earliest literature reference in 1893 by Frederick C. Selous.
+If a ship could not see any land, then there was a real danger of that ship being lost forever.
+The phrase has been in use since the 1700s, with the earliest literary reference in 1893 by Frederick C. Selous.